gkm2164/gkm2164.github.io/index.md

 _Sep.
 2011 ~ Apr.
 2012_

 * API and library for a communication over audio connector, Java.
-  * The devices send a set of different tones as a packet and the library analyzes the frequency of the packet and converts it to actual data.
+  * Make a communication library which uses different pitches as a packet.
-  * The company developed a cheap and simple communication module that was deployed by SMARDI on April 2012.
+  * Make module as a jar file and was deployed by SMARDI on April 2012.
+  * Java

 * A-Scan, a measuring application for alchol concentration in breath, Android Application.
-  * Developed an android application for measuring alcohol concentration in breath.
-  * uses an external device that is connected through the audio connector.
+  * Developed an android application for measuring alcohol concentration in human breathe uses an external device that is connected through the audio connector.
-  * The application gathers concentration of alcohol in breath from the device connected to the audio connector and analyzes the collected data.
+  * Refactored previously developed codes and add several features
-  * This application  was successfully deployed to SMARDI on December 2011.
+  * Java, This application was successfully deployed to SMARDI on Dec.
+2011.

 ### Dept. of Computer Engineering, Sungkyunkwan University (SKKU), Suwon-si, Republic of Korea
 #### Research Assistant